Dear prospective applicant:

 - payment of part or all of the costs of attending a relevant professional

-For 2013, we will have funding to support up to seven students (this will
+For 2018, we will have funding to support up to nine students.

-Students with limited opportunities for research at their home institutions,
+opportunities for research at their home institutions, women, members of

-women, members of underrepresented groups, and veterans are encouraged to
+underrepresented groups, and veterans are encouraged to apply.

 Current Rutgers students are not encouraged to apply, and are instead